 Indications for fetal echocardiography include:

 - Previous child born with a congenital heart defect

 - Maternal diabetes

 - Fetal arrhythmia (abnormal cardiac rhythm)

 - Fetus with a chromosomal abnormality

+Fetal echocardiograms are performed in one of our private ultrasound suites.
 Coordination of appointments with a pediatric cardiologist is provided for those patients requiring additional cardiology services.
-Our department works in conjunction with Johns Hopkins Pediatric Cardiology, in order to offer the very best in prenatal care to a mother and her unborn child.
+Our department works in conjunction with Johns Hopkins Pediatric Cardiology to offer the very best in prenatal care to a mother and her unborn child.

 A written report is usually available within 24 hours of your exam date.